Strum/Strums_Mental_VCV_Modules/README.md

   Also functions as a pitch reference

 SubMixer -
-  4 Channel stereo mixer with pan based on fundametal VCMixer
+  4 Channel stereo mixer with pan based on fundamental VCMixer

 A/B Switches -
   A/B switches